canwe/blog/_posts/2011-03-09-what-24-hours-of-hacking-can-give-you-an-ipad.md

   - winning
   - x
 ---
-# What 24 hours of hacking can give you? an iPad.

 Yes.
 At least that is what we got - an **iPad** - for creating a product within 24 hours during the Hackathon event held @ PayPal.